-Barbecued Cajun Lamb Backstrap with Cucumber and Dill Salad
+Barbecued Lamb Backstrap with Cucumber & Dill Salad

-Most people can quite obviously recognise a lamb rack or some cutlets, however many people aren’t aware that lamb back strap is that exact same meat.
-It is the “sirloin” of lamb and as in beef this cut has an abundant flavour and I highly recommend it for barbecuing.
+Most people can quite easily recognize a lamb rack or some cutlets, but most people aren’t aware of lamb backstrap which is exactly the same meat.
+It is the “sirloin” of lamb and similar to beef sirloin, this cut has an abundant flavor and I highly recommend it for barbecuing.

-Barbecued Cajun Lamb Backstrap with Cucumber and Dill Salad
+Barbecued Lamb Backstrap with Cucumber & Dill Salad

 Ingredients